codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why can't your nose be 12 inches long?
-Because then it'd be a foot!
+What do you get when you cross a chicken with a skunk?
+A fowl smell!

 ## Daily Trivia

-The programming language &#039;Swift&#039; was created to replace what other programming language?
+In computing terms, typically what does CLI stand for?
- 1. Objective-C
+ 1. Command Line Interface
- 2. C#
+ 2. Common Language Interface
- 3. Ruby
+ 3. Control Line Interface
- 4. C++
+ 4. Common Language Input

 <details>
   <summary>Answer</summary>
-  Objective-C
+  Command Line Interface
 </details>